abutbul/Azure-Resource-Snoop/README.md

 > **Note:** This is an educational project.
 If you are looking for a production-grade mature product, check out [Azure Resource Inventory (ARI)](https://github.com/microsoft/ARI).

-This application helps users gather all resources under their Azure account, map them relationally, and generate dynamic reports.
+This application helps users gather all resources under their Azure account(Single Tenant only), map them relationally, and generate dynamic reports.
 It provides a comprehensive workflow for generating CSV files, processing resource data, and exporting detailed JSON files for visualization and reporting.

 ## File Descriptions